How to get started on financial planning

 If you’ve only got a minute:

-- Take charge of your financial future by managing any outstanding debts, getting the right insurance, and growing your money through investing.
+- Take charge of your financial future by managing any outstanding debts, getting the right insurance and growing your money through investing.

-Financial planning is a personal journey as we have different financial goals and varying needs.
-However, it doesn’t have to be complicated as once you get started, everything will fall into place with proper planning.
-Here are the 7 steps to get started on your financial planning journey!
+Financial planning is a personal journey since individuals have different financial goals and varying needs.
+That said, it doesn’t have to be complicated.
+With proper planning, everything will fall into place.

-#1: Map out your financial journey
+1. Map out your financial journey

-#2: Saving is the foundation
+2. Saving is the foundation

 As Warren Buffet once said, “spend what is left after savings”.
-It is prudent to adopt the “Pay Yourself First” approach to automatically channel a portion of your pay to a separate account once you receive your pay cheque, before you start spending.
+It is prudent to adopt the “pay yourself first” approach to automatically channel a portion of your pay to a separate account once you receive your pay cheque, before you start spending.
 Depending on your goals and lifestyle needs, you should try to save at least 10% of your income and this savings ratio should be one that you are comfortable with.

 Customers categorised by income growth over the past year

-You can grow your savings with the DBS Multiplier Account and enjoy an interest rate of up to 3.5% p.a.
+You can grow your savings with the DBS Multiplier and enjoy an interest rate of up to 4.1% p.a.
 You can also stash your funds in other liquid assets including saving deposits, fixed deposits, Singapore Savings Bonds that can be readily liquidated without incurring penalties or a loss in value.

-#3: Keep tabs on where your money is going
+3. Keep tabs on where your money is going

-Our report indicated that customers are now generally spending more relative to their income.
+Budgeting involves tracking your cashflows and making plans on ways to spend your money.
+While it may appear daunting for some, a simple way to start is by dissecting your expenses to gain clearer distinctions between your essential needs and discretionary wants.
+Our 2022 report indicated that customers are now generally spending more relative to their income.
 Specifically, expenses grew 2 times faster than income on aggregate.

 Expenses to income (%) of an average customer in May 2021 vs May 2022

 Tracking your expenses makes it easier for you to re-prioritise your spending and cut down on “wants” such as fine dining and recurring expenses incurred by telco bills, gym membership, beauty and spa packages.
-Being conscious of your daily expenses helps as you may be unknowingly spending a few hundred dollars every month, no thanks to your daily indulgence of a cup of artisanal coffee.

-#4: Protect your future
+4. Protect your future

-#5: Manage your debt
+5. Manage your debt

-#6: Make your money work hard for you
+6. Make your money work hard for you

 Real value of money under 3 scenarios